lion42-cat/Generic_FIR_Filter-generic-CPS-TAP-/README.md

 area, Time sharing increased the operating frequency of the multiplier module by four times the input data clock, reducing the area of the circuit by a quarter, and improving performance by 16 times through parallel processing.

-In the process of measuring the AD Converter performance of Xilinx RFSoC, I learned how to use Signal Analyzer and Signal Generator, and measured ACLR and EVM in five frequency bands.